SheetJS/js-codepage/README.md

 The utilities functions are contained in `cputils.js`, which assumes that the appropriate codepage scripts were loaded.

-The script will manipulate `module.exports` if available (e.g. in a CommonJS `require` context).
+The script will manipulate `module.exports` if available .
 This is not always desirable.
 To prevent the behavior, define `DO_NOT_EXPORT_CODEPAGE`.

 ## Usage

 Most codepages are indexed by number.
-To get the unicode character for a given codepoint, use the `dec` property:
+To get the Unicode character for a given codepoint, use the `dec` property:

 ```js